 As a guide, a passivhaus building will have excellent insulation, low-energy services and require very low levels of energy to keep at a comfortable temperature.
 In the UK building regulations typically require a level of insulation and energy efficiency far lower than passivhaus, and within that standards vary across England, Scotland and Wales, and differ between domestic and non-domestic buildings.

-However some organisations in the UK are building to passivhaus standards, clearly recognising the benefits of keeping buildings at a comfortable draught-free temperature at a low energy cost.
-Exeter City Council is one such, and for the last 10 years all new council buildings in Exter, both residential and commercial, are very low energy (meeting passivhaus standard), healthy (meeting the German Building Biology principles), climate ready and set within a sustainable landscape.
+However some organisations in the UK are building to passivhaus standards.
+They clearly recognise the benefits of keeping buildings at a comfortable draught-free temperature at a low energy cost.
+Exeter City Council is one.
+For the last 10 years all new council buildings in Exter, both residential and commercial, are very low energy (meeting passivhaus standard), healthy (meeting the German Building Biology principles), climate ready and set within a sustainable landscape.
 The Association for Public Service Excellence has this to say:

 “These buildings are healthy for residents and occupants, comfortable regardless of the weather and extremely cost effective to run (thereby helping to eradicate fuel poverty).
 From a Council perspective we have reduced operating and lifecycle building costs, happier and healthier tenants with reduced rent arrears and anti-social behaviour and exemplar buildings that are performing way beyond comparable building regulation compliant assets.”